 \section{Evaluation}

-In this section, we aim to evaluate the following questions: \begin{itemize}[leftmargin=*] \item Regarding space and time complexity, how much improvement can \proj achieve by adopting sets instead of walks compared to the SOTA SGRL framework SUREL? \item Can \proj provide prediction performance comparable to all baselines that use or do not use SGRL methods? \item How sensitive is \proj to different choices of set samplers, structure encoders, and set neural encoders? \item How do sparse storage \texttt{SpG} and parallelism in \texttt{SpJoin} operator benefit the runtime and scaling performance of \proj? \end{itemize}
+In this section, we aim to evaluate the following questions: \begin{itemize}[leftmargin=*] \item Regarding space and time complexity, how much improvement can \proj achieve by adopting node sets instead of walks compared to the SOTA framework SUREL? \item Can \proj provide comparable prediction performance to all baselines using or not using subgraph-based methods? \item How sensitive is \proj to choices of different set samplers, structure encoders, and set neural encoders? \item How do sparse storage \texttt{SpG} and parallelism in \texttt{SpJoin} operator perform and benefit the overall performance of \proj? \end{itemize}